 MUSC has been proactive in providing the operational structure required for an effective HRPP and its oversight.
 Leadership places high priority on compliance and regulatory monitoring to ensure that all aspects of research integrity are valued and that the proper mechanisms are in place for education, training and continuing review.
-While the Associate Chief of Staff/Research and

-Development at the VAMC, the current Vice President for Academic Affairs/Provost at MUSC appointed a monitor for post-approval review of all human subjects research, which made the Ralph H. Johnson VAMC among the first in the country to do so.
+The Ralph H. Johnson VAMC was among the first in the country to appoint a monitor for post-approval review of all human subjects research.
+This culture of operational compliance and education is a core, integrated philosophy for the university.
 Monitoring by the Office of Compliance includes validation of required training, annual review of each individual research protocol, internal audits and mechanisms to follow implementation of any required corrective action.
-A similar office was established at MUSC in 2002 under the Office of Compliance.
+The process of post-approval review of human subjects protocols was established at MUSC in 2002 under the Office of University Compliance.
 This concept was expanded in 2007 to include post-approval review of animal research protocols and in 2008 for work involving recombinant DNA and infectious materials as reviewed by the Institutional Biosafety Committee.

-An important indicator of the quality of our operations and the MUSC/VAMC partnership as well as our commitment to compliance and oversight is provided by the recent review of our Division of Laboratory Animal Resources by the Association for Assessment and Accreditation of Laboratory Animal Care (AALAC).
-In July 2008 AAALAC granted MUSC/Ralph H. Johnson VA Medical Center full accreditation for three years.
-The site visit team and the AAALAC Council described our program as "exemplary", a description used for very few academic laboratory animal programs.
-This is the eighth consecutive "full accreditation" for our animal program since 1987, a record that may be unprecedented for academic institutions.
+An important indicator of the quality of our operations and the MUSC/VAMC partnership as well as our commitment to compliance and oversight is provided by the recent review of our Division of Laboratory Animal Resources by the Association for Assessment and Accreditation of Laboratory Animal Care (AAALAC).
+In July 2011 AAALAC granted MUSC/Ralph H. Johnson VA Medical Center full accreditation for three years with a complementary review by the site visit team and the AAALAC Council.
+This is the ninth consecutive "full accreditation" for our animal program since 1987, a record that may be unprecedented for academic institutions.

-The ongoing improvement and quality of our HRPP is initiated through multiple mechanisms including post-review monitoring, education, quarterly visits from external advisors and consultants, ongoing monitoring by the Office of Compliance, ongoing review of best practices, regularly scheduled reviews of the IRB operations and weekly discussions among the multiple offices involved in our HRPP (see HRPP Program Guide Section 9.1 - Human Research Audit Policy and Procedures and Section 9.3 - Quality Improvement Initiatives).
+The ongoing improvement and quality of our HRPP is initiated through multiple mechanisms including post-review monitoring, education, quarterly visits and/networking with external advisors and consultants, ongoing monitoring by the Office of Compliance, ongoing review of best practices, regularly scheduled reviews of the IRB operations and weekly discussions among the multiple offices involved in our HRPP (see HRPP Program Guide Section 10.1 - Human Research Audit Policy and Procedures and Section 10.3 - Quality Improvement Initiatives).
 Visiting academicians and consultants meet with staff and consult with the institutional and organizational officials responsible for our HRPP.
-Consultants to date include Richard Marchase, Ph.D.
-(Vice President for Research at University of Alabama -Birmingham), Jeffrey Balser, M.D., Ph.D.
-(Associate Vice-Chancellor for Research at Vanderbilt University Medical Center), and Samuel J. Tilden, M.D.
-(Research Compliance Officer and former Deputy Provost for HRPP at University of Alabama -Birmingham).

 We consider the ongoing review of educational and training requirements for all individuals involved in human research to be another important vehicle for quality improvement and have training requirements in place for individuals just beginning in research and for continuing education through the CITI.
-In addition, the Office of Research Integrity developed a course "Core Clinical Research Training" that is now offered through our General Clinical Research Center for all research teams and coordinators involved in human research.
+In addition, the Office of Research Integrity developed a course "Core Clinical Research Training" that is now offered through our Clinical and Translational Research Center for all research teams and coordinators involved in human research.
 In addition, many centers and institutes on campus have training and mentoring opportunities in place to assist in education and awareness.
-Finally, we have active communitybased outreach and education programs to increase awareness in the community for human subjects' research, including a Human Research Participant Brochure (English and Spanish Versions) and The Healthy South Carolina Initiative.
+Finally, we have active community-based outreach and education programs to increase awareness in the community for human subjects' research, including a Human Research Participant Brochure (English and Spanish Versions).
+Our community based partnership initiatives are currently led through the Center for Community Health Partnerships (CCHP) and S.C.
+Clinical and Translational (SCTR) Institute Community Engagement Program,